sunnery7/the-gateway-people/content/posts/it’s-so-painful-i-couldn’t-attend-iyalode-lawsons-funeral.md

 ---
-title: It’s so painful I couldn’t attend Iyalode Lawson's Funeral
+title: It's so painful I couldn't attend Iyalode Lawson's Funeral
 headline: No thanks to resumption of sabbatical leave in a university that is miles away from Abeokuta.
 date: 2023-12-12T18:59:23.989Z